Grass Forms for Native Land

 Biography

 All of Hugo Dalton’s works find their origins in drawing from life.
-Working with pencil on paper he looks to capture the energy in any given situation allowing it to take on new life; he seeks to anchor and find visual form for the intangible.
-Clarity of both intention and articulation emerges through process and in his practice Dalton’s works on paper have evolved into light drawings, wall paintings and sculptures.
+Working with pencil on paper he looks to capture the energy in any given situation allowing it to take on new life.

 About Hugo

 This cast bronze sculpture was developed from a series of drawings made during a collaboration with musicians at the Royal College of Music, London.
-The aim was to convey, in physical form, the intangible experience of listening to music.
+The sculpture creates the opening moment for the Derwent London head office on Savile Row, London.

 Sculpture